 314 Broadway N, Fargo | (701) 239-8385

 This recent addition to Fargo’s street art is completely unique to the city.

-Two local artists – Dark Elvis and Icky Hiccup – channeled their inner Mario and Luigi to create this interactive (and hugely popular) #FargoMarioWall just behind the Pickled Parrot.
-Head over to get your own jumping picture in front of this cool spot.
+Two local artists – Dark Elvis and Icky Hiccup – channeled their inner Mario and Luigi to create this interactive (and hugely popular) #FargoMarioWall just behind The Toasted Frog Head over to get your own jumping picture in front of this cool spot.

 4. Silver Lining Wings

 One of the most photographed murals of the last year, the wings outside of Silver Lining Creamery create a fun, interactive shot for people (and dogs) of all sizes.
 Make sure to stop inside for some gourmet, small-batch ice cream before or after your photo op.